Roborock's S8 Series includes the most convenient self-emptying dock yet

-(Pocket-lint) - Roborock's robot vacuum cleaners just seem to get better and better with each iteration.
+Roborock's robot vacuum cleaners just seem to get better and better with each iteration.

 At CES 2023 the company has revealed its S8 Series of flagship robot vacuums including the Roborock S8 Pro Ultra, Roborock S8+ and the Roborock S8.